DalhatsLAvicena/Awesome-Risk-Management/README.md

 Inspired by [Awesome  Risk Quantification](https://github.com/veeral-patel/awesome-risk-quantification)

 ## The Definition of Risk
-Risk according to ISO31000 is defined as, **"Effects of uncerntainty on objectives"**.
+Risk according to ISO31000 is defined as, **"Effects of uncertainty on objectives"**.
 In other words, risk is an event that might happen which affects our objectives.
 Risk does not exist in vacuum; **it is related to the objectives we are trying to achive**.
 Every fields has their own defintion of risk.
 Likewise, experts have their own definition of risk as well.

 **Definitions of risk in other fields**
 - Risk in Finance : "Volatility of return."